 Peter Kingsbury is chair of Railfuture Wales

 Half-built HS2 will tax minds of election victors

+PRESIDENT'S COLUMN

-PRESIDENT'S COLUMN By Christian Wolmar
+Bv Christian Wolmar

 The new transport ministers after the general election will have to decide what to do about HS2.
 And quickly.
-There are two certainties - well, almost certain given the chequered history of the scheme.
+There are two certainties well, almost certain given the chequered history of the scheme.

 The first is that the initial section between Old Oak Common and Birmingham Curzon Street will be completed, sometime in the early 2030s.
 There is no alternative.

 Despite the fact that it needs at least another £20 billion to be completed, so much has been built and so much of the countryside devastated that to abandon the scheme is politically and physically impossible.
 Imagine the two mile Colne Valley Viaduct and the nearby 10 mile tunnel being abandoned, to be left as artefacts that some future civilisation would discover only to ponder about their purpose.

 The second (near) certainty is that this will not be the only section of HS2 line to be completed.
 Leaving HS2 as an Acton-Aston shuttle is inconceivable.
-Jim Steer, the director of Greengauge 21, which has been one of the main promoters of the line right from the beginning, explained this on my podcast, Calling All Stations.
+Jim Steer, the director of Greengauge 21, which has been one of the main

+promoters of the line right from the beginning, explained this on my podcast, Calling All Stations.
 Such a line would be as useful as the Romney, Hythe and Dymchurch railway, a remark which several respondents thought was unfair to that heritage line.
 But Steer is right.
 A line which does not reach central London and does not connect easily with Birmingham New Street will be little used.

 Few people will schlep out to Old Oak Common, which is notoriously difficult to reach by road, to take a train to Birmingham when there will still be services to New Street from Euston and, indeed, to Snow Hill from Marylebone.
 So what is to be done?
-There Christian Wolmar are no easy answers.
+There are no easy answers.
 Euston is a must but there is no chance that the funding, as

+the government has suggested,

+development - even skyscrapers

+that reach to the heavens - would

+fund the construction of a station

-Euston is a must but there is no chance that the funding, as the government has suggested, could come from the private sector.
-There is zero chance that any development - even skyscrapers that reach to the heavens - would fund the construction of a station last estimated at £4 billion - and for the line from Old Oak Common, toss in another £3 billion or so.
+There is zero chance that any

+could come from the private sector.

+last estimated at £4 billion - and for the line from Old Oak Common. toss in another £3 billion or so.
 As someone who cycles through the area, it is an utter disgrace that a good council estate, an hotel, a pub and various other buildings were torn down when there was no clear plan as to what should be built there.
 It is, ironically, in the constituency of our likely prime minister, so it is an issue to which Keir Starmer is likely to pay some attention.
 Steer argues for the link to be built as a priority but, while it is difficult to disagree with him in terms of the usefulness of the railway, it is hard to see a newly appointed transport minister agreeing to billions of pounds of expenditure at a time of hugely competing demands.